Table of Contents

 Benin adheres to the Paris Declaration on Aid Effectiveness (PDF, 35 KB, 23 pages).

-In 2007, the country received an average rating for ownership, harmonization and results-based management.
-The alignment of donors' activities with national systems was rated average/low.
-Strengthening of mutual accountability for results is recommended.
+In 2010, the country received an average score for the principles of ownership and harmonization.
+The alignment of donors’ activities with national systems was deemed average or poor.
+Mutual accountability for achieving results should be strengthened.

 - Enabled the Faitière des Caisses d'Épargne et de Crédit Agricole Mutuel (FÉCÉCAM) increase its membership by 8% since 2009 and its percentage of profitable credit unions from 44% in 2009 to 75%, with a target of 95% by 2016.